-The second operation by the Australians at Villers-Bretonneux was the highly successful counter-attack by 13 and 15 Brigades on the night of 24/25 April 1918 – known colloquially as "Our Other ANZAC Day".
+The second operation by the Australians at Villers-Bretonneux was the highly successful counter-attack by the 13th and 15th Brigades on the night of 24/25 April 1918 – known colloquially as "Our Other ANZAC Day".

 During the remainder of the morning of 24 April the Germans captured Villers-Bretonneux, Bois D’Aquenne west of Villers-Bretonneux, Monument Wood and Hangard Wood to the south.

 The 13th and 15th Brigades were rushed in to plug the gap and ordered to attack at 10:00pm.

 The 15th Brigade (/explore/units/584) was deployed for the attack along the Fouilloy-Cachy road facing south east on the north of the town, commanded by the legendary Brigadier Harold 'Pompey' Elliot. (/explore/people/242100)

 The 13th Brigade (/explore/units/474) was deployed along the southern extremity of Bois d’Aquenne, next to the Cachy to Fouilloy road, facing towards Monument Wood.
 Its commander was Brigadier Glasgow.